MaxReimann/Shot-Boundary-Detection/README.md

 # Shot-Boundary-Detection
 An experimental tool for hard- and softcut detection using machine learning.
 Hardcuts are detected using a SVM, softcuts with neural networks.
-In-depth information on the approach can be found in the technical paper in the paper/ directory.
+In-depth information on the approach can be found in the [technical paper](paper/SBD-Approach-Paper.pdf).

 ### Building
 Build dependencies are OpenCV, Boost and Caffe.
+Both Linux and Windows are supported, softcut detection is disabled for windows because of lacking Caffe support.

 ## Hard Cut Detection